canscale/StableHeapBTreeMap/README.md

 # StableHeapBTreeMap

-Main memory/heap-based BTree data structures written in Motoko
+A functional, heap-based BTree data structure written in Motoko

 ## API Documentation

-TODO
+API documentation for this library can be found at https://canscale.github.io/StableHeapBTreeMap/BTree.html

 ## License